ixofoundation/ixo-signx/README.md

 ## 📝 Description

-The SignX SDK orchestrates a seamless and secure interaction between client applications, a mobile app, and a server, encapsulating the complexities of mobile-to-web authentication and transaction signing on the IXO blockchain.
+The SignX SDK orchestrates a seamless and secure interaction between client applications, a mobile app, and a server, encapsulating the complexities of mobile-to-web authentication, data handling, and transaction signing on the IXO blockchain.
 The flow is initiated when a client application triggers a login request through the SDK, which in turn generates a unique identifier and a secure hash.
 This information is encoded into a QR code that is displayed to the user.
 Upon scanning this QR code with the mobile app, the user's account details are securely transmitted to the server.

 During this phase, the SDK engages in a polling mechanism, continually checking the server for the authentication response corresponding to the QR code data.
 This ensures that the client application is updated in near real-time once the user has completed the scanning process.
 The SDK has built-in error handling and timeout features to manage scenarios where the response from the server is delayed or unsuccessful.
 Upon receiving a successful response from the server, the SDK triggers an event notifying the client application of the successful login, and provides the user's account details for further interactions.

+The SDK supports secure data handling between the client application and the mobile app.
+This feature allows the client application to securely pass encrypted data to the mobile app, which can then decrypt and process it.
+The following steps outline this process:

+1. Data Handling Initiation:
+   When initiating a data handling request, the SDK encrypts the provided data using AES-256-CBC encryption and generates a secure hash.
+This encrypted data, along with its unique hash and secure hash, is sent to the server.
+2. QR Code Generation and Scanning:
+   The SDK generates a QR code containing the hash and secure hash, along with the encryption key.
+Upon scanning this QR code, the mobile app fetches the encrypted data from the server.
+3. Data Decryption and Processing:
+   The mobile app decrypts the data using the encryption key provided in the QR code.
+Depending on the type of data (e.g. kyc (KYC information)), the mobile app processes the data accordingly.
+4. Data Handling Response:
+   After processing the data, the mobile app updates the server with the result, which includes a success status and any relevant response message.
+The SDK then fetches this response and notifies the client application of the outcome.

 In its upgraded version, the SDK introduces enhanced transaction operations through the v2 transaction module from the message-relayer server.
 This module allows for managing a sequence of multiple transactions within a session, offering a more dynamic and flexible approach than the initial single-transaction model.